 - Let the kanelbullar cool slightly on a wire rack and serve warm or cold.

-- If you have too many cinnamon buns, when cold, cover them well and place them in the fridge.
+- If you have too many Ikea cinnamon rolls, when cold, cover them well and place them in the fridge.

-- To serve them the next day, you can reheat them in the oven, they will be just as soft and lovely as the day before.
+- You can reheat them in the oven to serve them the next day; they will be just as soft and lovely as the day before.

 Ingredients